- Virtual Race Day Details

 Project Title: Metastatic Breast Cancer Conference

-The Sage Program will provide free breast cancer screening to 2,000 low income women.
-Women age 40 & older, with a household income at or below 250% of the federal poverty guidelines, who are uninsured or under-insured, are eligible for the program.
-Women younger than age 40 with breast health symptoms and/or who have a family history of breast cancer are eligible for services if they meet Sage’s other criteria.
+The Sage Program will provide breast cancer screening at no cost to women age 40 & older, with a household income at or below 250% of the federal poverty guidelines, or who are uninsured or under-insured.
+Women younger than age 40 with breast health symptoms and/or who have a family history of breast cancer may also be eligible for program services if they meet Sage’s criteria.
 Services are available statewide including areas noted in the Komen MN Mission Action Plan.
-Patient navigation, education and case management are other important services provided by Sage.
-Through outreach targeted to never or rarely screened women, as well as to populations of color, Sage is working to eliminate health disparities and improve outcomes.
-Patient data is tracked and used by Sage to help reduce a patient’s time from screening to diagnosis and, if needed, to treatment.
+Patient navigation, education, and case management are other important services provided by Sage through outreach targeted.
+Outreach is focused on never or rarely-screened women, as well as to populations of color where our program has a focus on addressing disparities, inequities, and improving outcomes.
+Patient data is tracked and used by Sage to help reduce a patients’ time from screening to diagnosis and if needed, to treatment.
 Sage activities are guided by evidence based strategies and are rigorously evaluated.

 Project Title: Healthy Meals for Breast Cancer Survivors and their Families